tsellam/findviews/README.md

 ### Ranking the views: `findviews_to_predict` and `findviews_to_compare`

-The function `findviews` can generate views, but it cannot tell you which view you should look at. `findviews_to_predict` and `findviews_to_compare` are steps in this direction.
-These of functions generate views, exactly as `findviews` does - in fact, they call `findviews` internally.
+The function `findviews` can generate views, but it cannot tell you which ones you should look at. `findviews_to_predict` and `findviews_to_compare` are steps in this direction.
+These two functions generate views, exactly as `findviews` does - in fact, they call `findviews` internally.
 But they can also *rank* the results, in effect making recommendations.